Ídolos Brazil season 5

-Ídolos Brazil 5, also taglined as Ídolos 2010 was the fifth season of Brazilian reality interactive talent show Ídolos and third season aired on Rede Record.
+Ídolos Brazil 5, also taglined as Ídolos 2010 was the fifth season of Brazilian reality interactive talent show Ídolos and third season aired on Record.
 It premiered on Thursday, June 10, 2010, with a 2-hour special premiere.

-Rodrigo Faro returned as a host from last year and the judging panel again consists of Luís Calainho, Paula Lima and Marco Camargo.
+Rodrigo Faro returned as a host from last year and the judging panel again consists of Luiz Calainho, Paula Lima and Marco Camargo.

 Israel Lucero won the competition with Tom Black as the first runner-up and Nise Palhares finishing third.

-Judges Luis Calainho and Paula Lima left the show after this season ended, although only Calainho's departure was announced in advance.
+Judges Luiz Calainho and Paula Lima left the show after this season ended, although only Calainho's departure was announced in advance.

 Early Process

 Regional Auditions

 Auditions were held in the following cities:

 During this stage guest judges filled in a special fourth judging seat.